-I loved the piece by Ipsita Roy Chakraverti on her visit to Bhangarh and her description of the place from her experience of sensing the spirits that lived there and her attempt to free the place from them.
-We do not hear such experiences very often and not from someone who is a trained Wiccan.
+I loved the piece by Ipsita Roy Chakraverti on her visit to Bhangarh.
+And her description of the place from her experience of sensing the spirits that lived there and her attempt to free the place from them.
+We do not hear such experiences very often.
+Not from someone who is a trained Wiccan.

-Mishi Saran’s piece on tracing the legacy of Tatas in China was intriguing as was Navtej Sarna’s discovery of an Indian corner in Jerusalem.
-Saba Naqvi brings alive the muslim Goddess of Sunderbans.
-Nisha Susan traces the globalization of Gond Art and how it has impacted the families involved.
+Mishi Saran’s piece on tracing the legacy of Tatas in China was intriguing.
+As was Navtej Sarna’s discovery of an Indian corner in Jerusalem.
+Saba Naqvi brings alive the Muslim Goddess of Sunderbans.
+Nisha Susan traces the globalization of Gond Art.
+And how it has impacted the families involved.
 Kota Neelima’s piece takes you to the most crowded place of faith in the country, but being an excerpt it leaves you wanting.

-Mayank Auten Soofi’s piece is like his blog posts – looking at a corner and saying – here used to be…and with him sometimes I wonder where the line between fact and fiction is.
+Mayank Auten Soofi’s piece is like his blog posts – looking at a corner and saying – here used to be… And with him sometimes I wonder where the line between fact and fiction is.
 Advaita Kala’s piece is also typically her – a small incident that blows up into a story.
 Jerry Pinto sticks to cliché Dharavi.
-Rahul Pandita’s piece is extract from his book.
+Rahul Pandita’s piece is an extract from his book.
 Wendell Rodricks continue to share his love for Goa – this time through his cuisine.
-Dayanita Singh’s piece I found a bit odd and out of place but can’t deny that photography is another way of discovery.
+Dayanita Singh’s piece I found a bit odd and out of place.
+But can’t deny that photography is another way of discovery.

-Book is an mélange of discoveries – some usual some unusual but discoveries nonetheless.
-A well edited book that you can keep by your bedside and read a story at a time.
-In the age of travel blogs where every detail of a destination is available on the fingertips – it is good to see some stories that come from human interactions, from the pages of history and from having traveled to not so glamorous locations.
+The book Travelling In, Travelling Out is a mélange of discoveries.
+Some usual some unusual but discoveries nonetheless.
+A well-edited book that you can keep by your bedside and read a story at a time.
+In the age of travel blogs where every detail of a destination is available at the fingertips – it is good to see some stories that come from human interactions, from the pages of history.
+And from having traveled to not so glamorous locations.